 Financial Litigation Unit

-The Financial Litigation Unit (FLU) is responsible for collecting monetary judgements ordered as a result of criminal convictions in the United States District Court for the Western District of Washington.
-Both fines and restitution compensate victims of crime.
-Additionally, the FLU is responsible for pursuing defaulted federal debts, including student loans owed to the U.S. Department of Education and the U.S. Department of Health and Human Services.
+The Financial Litigation Unit (FLU) is responsible for the enforcement of mone-tary impositions ordered as a result of civil judgments and criminal convictions in the United States District Court for the District of Montana.
+The purpose of criminal monetary impositions, both fines and restitution, is to compensate victims of crime.
+Additionally, the FLU is responsible for taking to judgment defaulted federal debts, including but not limited to debts owed to U.S. Depart-ment of Agriculture, student loans owed to the U.S. Department of Education and the U.S. Depart-ment of Health and Human Services, and collecting these civil judgments.
+Following is a descrip-tion of the areas of responsibility of the Financial Litigation Unit.:

-The Financial Litigation Unit identifies assets during the investigative and pre-trial stages of cases, attempts to locate debtors and hidden assets in this country and abroad, obtain seized funds held by federal agencies and applies the monies toward restitution, coordinates repayment arrangements with debtors, and initiates post-judgment remedies such as garnishments.
-The FLU employs both Federal and State legal remedies to collect against debts.
+The Financial Litigation Unit strives to collect federal debts efficiently and aggressively.
+Efforts include locating debtors and hidden assets in this country and abroad, setting re-payment arrangements, and initiating post-judgment remedies such as execution on prop-erty, Treasury Offset Program and wage garnishment.
+The FLU employs both Federal and State legal remedies to collect required payments.

 The FLU works closely with other federal agencies involved in the collection of federal debts.
-These include, in part, the U. S. Probation Office, the Clerk of the U.S. District Court, the Internal Revenue Service, and the U.S. Marshals Service.
+These include the United States Probation Office, the Clerk of the U.S. District Court, and Internal Revenue Service.